Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 The event handlers for the buttons function is called with two parameters, `buttonIDOver, buttonIDStats`.

-The real-time weather data poulates the InfoWindow:
+The real-time weather data populates the InfoWindow:

 ```
 document.getElementById(weatherID).innerHTML = tempValue + `° Celsius, ` + descValue + `, ` + airPressure + ` hPa`;